AK-concept/MonSys/README.md

 # MonSys
 Labview Project: AKc_MonSys.If you want to monitor the status of multiple systems in one central location, this tool may be usefull for you
+This application is based on Actor Framework and Labview WebServices

 Get started MonSys Application:
 1. Start both projects.
 (MonSys_Client and MonSys_Server)